santi0ne/SE2-ContinuousIntegration/README.md

 # SE2-ContinuousIntegration
-An automated testing project using jetkins and ngroik.
+An automated testing project using jetkins and ngrok.